kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/delegation/_index.md

 menuTitle: Delegation
 title: Delegating with Route Tables
 weight: 70
-description: Virtual Services can delegate ownership of configuration to Route Tables, top-level API objects which specify routes for a given domain and path prefix.
+description: Delegate ownership of configuration to Route Tables for a given domain and path prefix
 ---